cls-02/TeraHz/docs/dev-guide.md

 initialization is handled by the sensors module.

 The lux reading is derived from two channels, descriptively called CH0 and CH1, residing in respective 16-bit registers at addresses `0xAC` and `0xAE`.
+After a successful read of both data registers, the lux value can be derived using the formula in the sensor's datasheet.